joshhornby/joshhornby.github.io/_posts/2025-12-24-eval-testing-llms-in-phpunit.md

 The thing about prompts is they're code in disguise.
 They change behaviour, they have edge cases, and they regress.
 Without tests, the only feedback loop is customer complaints.

-This post covers what I learned building [Cold Call Coach](https://coldcall.coach), an AI-powered sales training app.
+I learned this building [Cold Call Coach](https://coldcall.coach), an AI-powered sales training app.
 The AI plays different prospect personas, and each persona needs to behave consistently: sceptical prospects should stay sceptical, happy customers shouldn't suddenly turn hostile.
 Evals are how I keep that in check.

 ## The problem with testing LLM outputs